Saving for college at the last minute

 Consider different college choices

 College costs vary widely.
-The sticker price for four years of in-state public college can be a fifth of the cost of an Ivy League education, according to 2016 data from the College Board.
+Tuition and fees at a four-year, in-state public college can be a fourth of the cost of a private school education, according to 2017 data from the College Board.
 Keep in mind, however, some schools may offer more robust financial aid packages and other assistance.
 Talk to your teen about school choices and setting realistic expectations.
 You should also discuss other possibilities to keep costs manageable such as a two-year degree with the option to transfer to a four-year school later on.

 Think about how debt affects your—and your child’s—future

 Americans owe more than $1.4 trillion in federal and private student loan debt, according to 2017 data from the Federal Reserve.
 It also found that 30 percent of adults said they borrowed money to pay for education expenses, with 94 percent of those adults owing money on student loans.
 The average student loan debt among those same adults is $32,731.
 Here’s how long it would take for a typical graduate to pay that off.

 Paying off student loan debt for a typical graduate

 Student loan debt is